“Who has put wisdom in the inward parts or given understanding to the mind?”

-Then you come to this verse about wisdom, who has put wisdom in the inward parts or given understanding to the mind.
+Then you come to Job 38:36 about wisdom, who has put wisdom in the inward parts or given understanding to the mind.
 Job is actually considered in the Bible part of wisdom literature.
 This is a book in a sense about wisdom.
 You think about it, it makes sense, particularly light of all that Job goes through in his suffering.
 He lacks wisdom.

 While we lack wisdom, knowledge, and perspective, we can always trust God and His perfect wisdom.

 Job 38:36 Reminds Us That Sometimes We Lack Wisdom